A review of Singapore Airlines first class from Singapore to Sydney, flying the regional Boeing 777-300ER.

 The various first class in-seat controls and entertainment navigation system are found in the left hand arm rest.
 They’re quite easy to navigate, at least when compared with the Emirates A380 first class suite.

-A set of high quality Bose noise cancelling headphones was provided.
+A set of high quality Bose noise cancelling headphones is provided.

-Once I’d settled in, I was asked if I’d like to enjoy a pre-departure glass of champagne.
+Once I’d settled in to my seat, I was asked if I’d like to enjoy a pre-departure glass of champagne.
 Singapore Airlines offers not one, but two high end champagnes in the first class cabin – Dom Perignon Vintage and Krug NV.
 Naturally, I took the opportunity to sample both champagnes and asked for the crew to bring the bottles out so I could take a photo 😉

 After the crew had delivered my champagne, I was offered a first class amenity kit, pyjamas, slippers and socks.
 I chose a male amenity kit to take home to my husband.
 It featured a number of generously sized Salvatore Ferragamo products.
 Staples such as razors and deodorant are not provided in the amenity kit – they’re stocked in the first class lavatory.

 Service commenced with two pieces of delicious garlic bread.
-Singapore Airlines is famous its’ garlic bread, and it’s worth trying out their first class product just to sample it! 😉
+Singapore Airlines first class is famous for its’ garlic bread.
+If you get the chance to fly first class, I’d recommend you sample it! 😉

 For my appetiser, I selected a cauliflower panna cotta with smoked salmon, lemon oil and salmon caviar.
-The dish was a special creation by guest chef Alfred Portale.
+The dish was a special creation by Singapore Airlines first class guest chef Alfred Portale.
 The presentation of the dish wasn’t what I was expecting, and I wasn’t convinced that the flavour combinations worked together.